 We'll start at the front, where Ford has located a front step bumper – under-the-hood checks are made easier when the step-stool is built-in and not something you need to carry with you.
 In back Ford includes a hitch receiver – matched to each model's capabilities – on every Super Duty, along with seven-pin and four-pin connectors.
 Given the importance of towing capability to the Super Duty mission, the receiver is a standard feature any owner can appreciate.

-Those intending to tow with their 2009 Ford Super Duty trucks will appreciate Ford's factory-installed TowCommand System.
-The system fully integrates the trailer brakes, anti-lock brakes (ABS), TorqShift automatic trans and tow/haul mode into one safe, capable towing platform.
+Those intending to tow with their 2010 Ford Super Duty trucks will appreciate Ford's factory-installed TowCommand System.
+The system fully integrates the trailer brakes, anti-lock brakes (ABS), TorqShift automatic transmission and tow/haul mode into one safe, capable towing platform.
 Functional enhancements include a foldable bed extender, which improves load utility when in place and stays out of the way when not needed, and a spray-in bedliner.
 Accessing the bed is made easier – and safer – by the why-didn't-they-think-of-this-before tailgate step option.
 And for those venturing off into the Great Unknown, an optional navigation system should get you there and – hopefully – back again.